 The per-curium opinion’s summary ended with a powerful statement: “State support of segregated schools through any arrangement, management, funds or property cannot be squared with the command of the Fourteenth Amendment that no State shall deny to any person within its jurisdiction the equal protection of the laws.”

 Justice Felix Frankfurter added a signed, concurring opinion.
-He noted that Little Rock’s original desegregation plan with approved by the courts, and it was the intervention of Governor Faubus that accelerated the controversy.
+He noted that Little Rock’s original desegregation plan was approved by the courts, and it was the intervention of Governor Faubus that accelerated the controversy.
 “The tragic aspect of this disruptive tactic was that the power of the State was used not to sustain law, but as an instrument for thwarting law,” Frankfurter said.

 Soon after the Court’s opinion was read, Governor Faubus ordered all four Little Rock high schools to close, as part of a failed plan to continue segregation by leasing the schools to private companies.
-The high schools remained closed for almost 11 months until a federal court ruled the state law was unconstitutional that permitted the closings.
+The high schools remained closed for almost 11 months until a federal court ruled the state law that permitted the closings was unconstitutional.

 Scott Bomboy is editor in chief of the National Constitution Center.